 The Top Access Housing is designed for homes where there is no bottom access to the projector.
 The access panel is instead available from the attic, and only a small aperture is required to fire the projector’s beam through, similar to a Wendel installation technique.

-The Surface Mount projector is designed for areas where a recessed model is not feasible or desired.
+The Surface Mount led art lighting projector is designed for areas where a recessed model is not feasible or desired.
 Available in natural aluminum, white or black, the surface mount projector is perfect for blending into any decor.

 Multiple masking methods – The XHP70 lamp and Phantom’s optics are what power and deliver the light, but it’s Phantom’s masking attachments that shape the beam to the subject.
-This is at the heart of the lit-from-within effect that LED optical framing projectors are known for.
-Phantom has a few masking options available, including:
+This is at the heart of the lit-from-within effect that a good led art lighting projector is known for.
+Phantom has a three masking options available, including:

 Aluminum shutters – Phantom’s adjustable shutters are designed for use with paintings, photographs, illustrations and any other subject that is square or rectangular.
 The shutters can be moved around to screen out any light that doesn’t contact the subject, and they can be adjusted quickly to accommodate a variety of subject sizes and shapes.